Information icon

 Finasteride will start to work in your body as soon as you start taking it, however it can take 3-6 months before you’ll notice any visible results of decreased hair loss.
 It can take a further year before any potential regrowth is noticeable.
 If you stop taking Finasteride, the effects will reduce and you’ll likely notice hair loss resuming after 6-12 months.

-Side effects of Finasteride 1mg tablets
+Side effects of Finasteride 1mg 28 Tablets For Hair Loss

 Like any medicine, there is a risk of side effects, although not everyone will experience them.
 It is not uncommon to experience mild side effects when starting a new medicine, which usually disappear as your body gets used to it.